ec-jrc/lisflood-code/docs/3_step5_model-cold-warm-start-runs/index.md

 >Users must be aware that values of internal state variables of the model** (especially lower zone storage) strongly dependent on the parameterisation used.
 Hence, suppose we have 'end maps' and 'average flux maps' that were created using parameter set *A*, then these maps should **not** be used as initial conditions for a model run with a different parameter set *B*.
 Mixing parameter sets will likely lead to serious initialisation problems (but these may not be immediately visible in the output!).

-### Verify the correct exectution of model initialization
+### Verify the correct execution of model initialization

 Before proceeding to analyse the fluxes and states of interest (e.g. discharge, soil moisture, reservoir storage), it is strongly recommended to carefully verify the successful execution of model states initialization.
 A non correct initialization is likely to result in spurious trends in soil moisture, groundwater, and river flow variables.